PyVRP/PyVRP/docs/source/setup/installation.rst

    pip install pyvrp

-Alternatively, PyVRP can be installed from directly from the source code on GitHub:
+Alternatively, PyVRP can also be installed directly from the source code on GitHub:

 .. code-block:: shell